imazen/slimmage/test/spec_sheet.md

     - .jpegRetinaQuality
     - .maxWidth
 - ?? wrap event listeners in a '#init' method
-- [ ] window.slimmage.readyCallback is, in fact, called.
+- [x] window.slimmage.readyCallback is, in fact, called.
+  - ...if checkResponsiveImages is called
-- [ ] window.slimmage.adjustImageParameters is, in fact, called.
+- [x] window.slimmage.adjustImageParameters is, in fact, called.
+  - ...if checkResponsiveImages is called